skellat/skellat.github.io/.github/ISSUE_TEMPLATE/programming-request.md

 ---

 **What do you propose?**
-A clear and concise description of the proposal.
+Provide a clear and concise description of the proposal.

 **Describe the copyright status of your requested program** Does there need to be a licensing search?
 Is it public domain?
+Is it Creative Commons licensed?

 **Describe alternatives you've considered**
 A clear and concise description of any alternatives you've considered.